Individueel-Nicky/Individueel/README.md

 Scrum project management is an Agile method that focuses on ordering tasks to complete projects more quickly while Kanban is primarily more focused on process improvements.

 #### For my individual project
+Personally I have only worked with Scrum and I kept finding it the most compatible to my work processes.
+I used a simple board project from GitHub to accomplish this.